luc-github/ESP3D/README.md

 # ESP3D 2.0 [![Code Climate](https://codeclimate.com/github/luc-github/ESP3D/badges/gpa.svg)](https://codeclimate.com/github/luc-github/ESP3D)

+# Please use 2.1 instead, 2.0 is no more supported

 Firmware for ESP8266/ESP8285  and ESP32 used with 3D printer using [ESP8266 core version](https://github.com/esp8266/Arduino)  and [ESP32 core version](https://github.com/espressif/arduino-esp32)

 This firmware allows not only to have a cheap bridge between Wifi and serial, but also to have a web UI to configure wifi, to monitor 3D printer and even control it, and to make things easy,